🇸🇪

 Swedish pastries are largely butter and egg-based

-Fika — Sweden's institutionalised coffee and pastry break — is deeply embedded in daily life.
-Traditional fika pastries (kanelbullar, kardemummabullar, chokladboll, prinsesstårta) are butter and egg-based with no vegan versions at most traditional bakeries.
-Modern cafés in Stockholm and Gothenburg increasingly stock vegan alternatives, but outside cities and at workplace fikas, assume dairy and eggs are present.
-Check before you eat — and if in doubt, buy packaged alternatives from a supermarket.
+Fika, Sweden's institutionalised coffee and pastry break, is part of every working day.
+Traditional fika pastries, including kanelbullar (cinnamon buns), kardemummabullar, chokladboll, and prinsesstarta, are butter and egg-based with no vegan versions at most traditional bakeries.
+Modern cafes in Stockholm and Gothenburg increasingly stock vegan alternatives, but outside cities and at workplace fikas, assume dairy and eggs throughout.
+Check before eating, and if in doubt, buy packaged alternatives from a supermarket.

 🥣